gememma/wirebrush/content/projects.md

 <div class="flex-container">
 <div class="project-icon"> <img src="static/spaceintracers.png" alt="Space Intracers Sprite"> </div>
-<div> This project is based on the [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
+<div> This project is based on the <a href="https://raytracing.github.io/books/RayTracingInOneWeekend.html">Ray Tracing in One Weekend</a>
 series, but written in Rust instead of the original C++.
 This was one of the first pieces of Rust code I wrote.

 *[Project Repo](https://github.com/gememma/space-intracers)*
 </div>